thenetcircle/dino/docs/md/api.md

         "id": "<UUID of the room to delete from>"
     },
     "object": {
-        "id": "<UUID of the message to delete>"
+        "id": "<UUID of the message to delete OR the UUID of the room to clear>", "object_type": "<optional; if set to 'room' the object.id is assumed to be the room id>" },
-    },
     "verb": "delete"
 }